 DevOps Lifecycle Explained: Definition, Phases, Components, and Best Practices

-With constant developments being made in the area of software development, both development and operations teams are now inseparably tied in their processes, and this has become a vital factor for their success.
+With constant developments in software development, both development and operations teams are now inseparably tied in their processes, which has become a vital factor for their success.

 In recent years, DevOps, a concept built from the words’ developer’ and ‘operator,’ was developed as a new way of working that intelligently integrates these two essential functions throughout the software delivery process.

-To cut the crust, DevOps acts to make the software development process smooth by integrating and automating all lifecycle stages, thereby devising a culture of continuous Integrated, Delivered, and improvement.
+To cut the crust, DevOps makes the software development process smooth by integrating and automating all lifecycle stages, thereby devising a culture of continuous Integrated, Delivered, and improvement.

-This is a holistic guide that unravels the DevOps lifecycle, takes it apart from its principal components, and touches the 7Cs, giving success directives and practical procedures that lead to DevOps’ effective implementation and management.
+This holistic guide unravels the DevOps lifecycle, takes it apart from its principal components, and touches the 7Cs, giving success directives and practical procedures that lead to DevOps’ effective implementation and management.

 What Is DevOps?